paulohenriquevn/aws-solutions-architect/README.md

 ### Question #237

-**Texto original:**
-An application running on an Amazon EC2 instance in VPC-A needs to access files in another EC2 instance in VPC-B. Both VPCs are in separate AWS accounts.
-The network administrator needs to design a solution to configure secure access to the EC2 instance in VPC-B from VPC-A. The connectivity should not have a single point of failure or bandwidth concerns.
-Which solution will meet these requirements?
-A. Set up a VPC peering connection between VPC-A and VPC-B.
-B. Set up VPC gateway endpoints for the EC2 instance running in VPC-B.
-C. Attach a virtual private gateway to VPC-B and set up routing from VPC-A.
-D. Create a private virtual interface (VIF) for the EC2 instance running in VPC-B and add appropriate routes from VPC-A.

-**Tradução:**
 Um aplicativo executado em uma instância Amazon EC2 na VPC-A precisa acessar arquivos em outra instância EC2 na VPC-B. Ambas as VPCs estão em contas AWS separadas.
 O administrador de rede precisa projetar uma solução para configurar o acesso seguro à instância EC2 na VPC-B a partir da VPC-A. A conectividade não deve ter um único ponto de falha ou problemas de largura de banda.
 Qual solução atenderá a esses requisitos?
 A. Configurar uma conexão de emparelhamento de VPC entre a VPC-A e a VPC-B.